amplab/training/ampcamp/succinct.md

 To start using Succinct's API, we need to start up the Spark Shell with the Succinct Spark package available to it.
-The following command directs the Spark Shell to pull the package from the Spark Packages repository:
+The following command directs the Spark Shell to load the jar for the Succinct Spark package, and increase the executor memory to 2GB (since we'll be working with large datasets later in the exercise):

 <pre class="prettyprint lang-bsh">
-usb/$ bin/spark-shell --packages amplab:succinct:0.1.3
+usb/$ bin/spark-shell --jars ~/Work/AMPCamp2015/succinct/jars/succinct-0.1.4.jar --executor-memory 2G --conf "spark.driver.extraJavaOptions=-XX:MaxPermSize=256m"
 </pre>

 Now that we have the Spark shell loaded with the Succinct Spark package, we'll